Convergence rates for shallow neural networks learned by gradient descent: Proofs

 \subsection{Approximation error of shallow neural networks with random inner weights}

 The main trick in our results is the following approximation result for shallow neural networks with random inner weights and threshold squasher $\sigma(x)=1_{[0,\infty)}(x)$ as activation function.
-The proof of this result relies on an extension of the approach in Barron (1994).
-The condition (\ref{le11eq5}) in this result will be used to show that for the logistic squasher $\sigma(x)=1/(1+\exp(-x))$ we have
+The proof relies on an extension of the approach in Barron (1994).
+Here condition (\ref{le11eq5}) below will be used to show that for the logistic squasher $\sigma(x)=1/(1+\exp(-x))$ we have

 \begin{lemma} Let $r>0$ and $\tilde{K}_n \in \N$ with $\tilde{K}_n \leq n$, and set $K_n = (\lceil \log n \rceil)^4 \cdot \tilde{K}_n$.
 Let $m:\Rd \rightarrow \R$ be a function with

 and assume that the Fourier transform $\hat{F}$ of $m$ satisfies